jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 components of a production receive the name of of the parser-type that has created the node (see :py:mod:`parse`) prefixed with a colon ":".
-In DHParser, these nodes are called "anonymous", because they lack the name of a proper grammatical component.
+In DHParser, these nodes are called "anonymous", because they do not represent a symbol in the grammar on their own.

 .. _include_directive: